Swarmops/Swarmops/README.md

 Beta-6 features progress
 ------------------------

-Beta-6 will be released on May 5 with string freeze on May 2.
+Beta-6 will be released on June 5 with string freeze on June 2.
 Its focus is to increase multicurrency functionality for payouts and bank imports.

-- [ ] Parameterize the bank file import procedure (big feature!)
+- [x] Parameterize the bank file import procedure (big feature!)
 - [ ] Make it possible to import bank files in non-presentation currency
 - [ ] Rewrite payment addresses (a new name for this?
 Account vs. designator?)
 - [ ] Enable payment destinations, with currency